The Szczarba map and the cubical cobar construction: Introduction

 Let \(\TT \bbOM X\) be the formal triangulation of the cubical set~\(\bbOM X\).
 It is a simplicial set; each non-degenerate \(n\)-cube in~\(\bbOM X\) corresponds to \(n!\)~non-degenerate \(n\)-simplices in~\(\TT \bbOM X\), see \Cref{sec:triangulate-cubical-sets}.
 According to~\cite{MinichielloRiveraZeinalian:2023}, the \(n!\)~terms~\(\Sz_{\ii}(x)\) appearing in~\(\fSz(\CobarEl{x})\) are the images of the \(n!\)~simplices in~\(\TT \bbOM X\) corresponding to the \(n\)-cube~\(\CobarEl{x}\) under a simplicial map~\(\FFF\colon\TT \bbOM X\to G\).
 Hence \(\fSz\) factors as

 The isomorphism on the left is one of dg~bialgebras.
 The map~\(\tt\) in the middle is essentially the shuffle map, which is known to be a quasi-isomorphism of dg~bialgebras in this case, see \Cref{thm:triangulation-product-group}.
-The rightmost map is so, too, because it is induced from a morphism of simplicial groups.
+The rightmost map is so, too, because it is induced from a morphism of simplicial monoids.
 Hence \eqref{eq:Omega-CX-CG} is in particular a dgc map.
 QED.

 Clearly, not every assignment of a simplex in~\(G\) to each simplex in the triangulation of a cube in~\(\bbOM X\) will define a simplicial map~\(\TT\bbOM X\to G\).
 The assignment must respect both the cubical structure of~\(\bbOM X\) and the simplicial structure of the triangulation of each cube.
-After reading \cite{MinichielloRiveraZeinalian:2023}, the present author was still unsure as to which properties of the Szczarba operators actually ensure that this construction is well-defined.
+After reading \cite{MinichielloRiveraZeinalian:2023}, the present author was still unsure as to which properties of the Szczarba operators ensure that this construction is actually well-defined.
 The present paper may thus be considered as the author's attempt to work out the details.
+This is inverse to the approach taken by Minichiello--Rivera--Zeinalian in~\cite{MinichielloRiveraZeinalian:2023} and further elaborated on in~\cite{MinichielloRiveraZeinalian:szczarba}.
+Starting from categorical considerations, these authors define a simplicial map~\(\TT\bbOM X\to G\) and then show that it induces Szczarba's twisting cochain.
+In the present paper, we instead take the Szczarba operators as our starting point and prove that the map~\(\TT\bbOM X\to G\) induced by them is simplicial.

-We review the triangulation of a cubical set in detail and set up several bijections to translate between permutations and Szczarba's indexing scheme.
+We start in \Cref{sec:prelim} by reviewing the triangulation of a cubical set in detail and setting up several bijections to translate between permutations and Szczarba's indexing scheme.
 It then turns out that everything hinges on two results: The first one, contained in Szczarba's original paper and later highlighted by Hess--Tonks~\cite{HessTonks:2006}, describes how the Szczarba operators interact with face operators, see \Cref{thm:szczarba-d}.
 The second one (\Cref{thm:szczarba-s}) is about their interaction with degeneracy operators; this formula was established by the present author in~\cite{Franz:szczarba2}.
-As a consequence, we can confirm Minichiello--Rivera--Zeinalian's result.
+As a consequence, we can confirm Minichiello--Rivera--Zeinalian's result in our context.

 \begin{theorem} Let \(X\) be a \(1\)-reduced simplicial set and \(G\) a simplicial group, and let \(\tau\colon X_{>0}\to G\) be a twisting function.
-The Szczarba operators~\(\Sz_{\ii}\) induces a morphism of simplicial groups
+The Szczarba operators~\(\Sz_{\ii}\) induce a morphism of simplicial monoids

 Moreover, the composition

 is the Szczarba map~\(\fSz\) induced by Szczarba's twisting cochain~\(\tSz\). \end{theorem}

 A more precise version will be given in \Cref{thm:main}.